Maps4HTML/web-map-doc/docs/user-guide/creating-styles.md

 ## How to create a stylesheet module

-A pmtiles stylesheet used in the MapML polyfill is a JavaScript module source file which exports a two symbols, a `pmtilesRules` Map instance, and a Promise-valued `pmtilesRulesReady`, which is resolved when the required Sheet is loaded, per the following example:
+A pmtiles stylesheet used in the MapML polyfill is a JavaScript module source file which exports
+two symbols, a `pmtilesRules` Map instance, and a Promise-valued `pmtilesRulesReady`, which is resolved when the required Sheet is loaded, per the following example: